Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Purpose of this book

-To provide a range of ready built and congfigured PYTHON TEST FRAMEWORKS comprising of test templates and references for developers to adapt to their own needs, requiring just a 1-2-3 of:
+To provide a range of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, comprising of over 180 test templates and references for developers to adapt to their own needs.

+Installation will require just a 1-2-3 of:

 1. Create virtual environment
 2. `pip install -r requirements.txt`
-3. `python -m pytest`
+3. `python -m pytest` and `playwright install`

+We use a number of hooks for utilities and featues.

+One of these is customising the terminal report and one can configure the output in a number of ways, explained in articles and videos.

+Here is a sample output:

+#### header sections

 ![Test results](./images/terminal-01.png "Demo")

+#### customised words for passed etc as well as adding icons and format word colour

 ![Test results](./images/terminal-03.png "Demo")

+#### add sections to end of PyTest output

 ![Test results](./images/terminal-02.png "Demo")

 The frameworks have logging and other utilities installed to provide a complete framework.